Polaris Dawn: Events

 Within an hour of launch, the crew began a pre-breathing protocol to reduce nitrogen in their bodies and minimize the risk of decompression sickness during the planned spacewalk on day three.
 Over three days, the cabin pressure gradually decreased from 14.5 to 8.6 psi while oxygen levels increased.

 During this first hour in space, the crew conducted thorough checks of the Dragon capsule for any launch-related damage.
-Afterward, the Draco thrusters fired, propelling them to their highest apogee of the mission, 1400 km away from Earth, the highest orbit of the planet ever flown by a crewed spacecraft, breaking the record set by Gemini 11, and the farthest anyone has been from Earth since the 1972 Apollo 17 mission of NASA's Apollo program.
-Because these earlier missions had all-male crews, Menon and Gillis broke a record, flying further from Earth than any women before them.
+Afterward, the Draco thrusters fired, propelling them to their highest apogee of the mission, 1400 km away from Earth, the highest orbit of the planet flown by a crewed spacecraft at that time, breaking the record set by Gemini 11 (it was exceeded by Artemis II in 2026) and the farthest anyone had been from Earth since the 1972 Apollo 17 lunar landing.
+Because the Apollo missions had all-male crews, Menon and Gillis broke a record, flying further from Earth than any women before them.

 On flight day two, the Dragon's apogee was lowered to its "cruising orbit" of 730 km while the crew prepared their EVA suits and conducted experiments.
 On this day, the crew also contributed to breaking the record for the most people (19) simultaneously in space, set after the Soyuz MS-26 mission launched on September 11 along with the nine crew members of the International Space Station and the three crew members of China's Tiangong space station.

 Flight day three was dedicated to the first-ever extravehicular activity (EVA) on a commercial spaceflight mission.
 After extensive preparations, all four crew members donned their EVA suits, which are pressurized with 100% oxygen at 5.1 psi.
 Since the Crew Dragon lacks an airlock, the entire capsule was depressurized during the EVA, exposing all crew members to the vacuum of space, though only two partially exited the spacecraft.
 Depressurization of the capsule took about 30 minutes.
 Isaacman went first, spending seven minutes and 56 seconds outside.
 Gillis went next, spending seven minutes and 15 seconds outside.
 From hatch open to hatch close the EVA took about 26 minutes and 40 seconds.
 During the EVA, Isaacman and Gillis performed several tests of their suit mobility including trials of hand/body control, vertical movement, and using a foot restraint, only their lower legs were still inside the spacecraft.
 Gillis, at 30 years old, became the youngest person to date to participate in a spacewalk.

-At the end of the final day on orbit, the crew jettisoned the Dragon's trunk module at 06:35 UTC and carried out a seven minute deorbit burn at 06:41 UTC.
+At the end of the final day on orbit, the crew jettisoned the Dragon's trunk module at 06:35 UTC and carried out a seven-minute deorbit burn at 06:41 UTC.
 The capsule splashed down in the Gulf of Mexico near Florida's Dry Tortugas islands on September 15, 2024, at 07:36:54 UTC (3:36:54 am EDT, local time at the landing site).
 The landing site was one of two new options SpaceX added for this mission as it planned for challenging weather conditions.